Iván Fresneda

-Iván Fresneda Corraliza (born 28 September 2004) is a Spanish professional footballer who plays as a right-back for La Liga club Valladolid.
+Iván Fresneda Corraliza (born 28 September 2004) is a Spanish professional footballer who plays as a right-back for Primeira Liga club Sporting CP.

 Club career

+Early career

 Fresneda was born in Madrid, and joined Real Madrid's La Fábrica in 2014, after representing EMFO Boadilla and CF Quijorna.
 He left the club in 2018, and spent two years at CD Leganés before signing for Real Valladolid in 2020.

+Real Valladolid

 After featuring twice with the reserves as an unused substitute, Fresneda was called up to train with the main squad by manager Pacheta in December 2021, being the first under-18 player to feature with the first team since Dani Vega in 2014.
 On 5 January 2022, as both Luis Pérez and Saidy Janko were unavailable, he made his professional debut with the Blanquivioletas at the age of just 17, starting in a 3–0 home loss against Real Betis in the season's Copa del Rey.

 Fresneda made his La Liga debut on 9 September 2022, replacing injured Pérez in a 2–1 away loss against Girona FC.

+Sporting CP

+On 30 August 2023, Fresneda signed a five-year contract with Primeira Liga club Sporting CP, for a fee of €9 million, which could rise to €11 million with add-ons.
+Real Valladolid is also owed 10% of the profit Sporting receives from a future transfer.
+Fresneda's release clause was set at €80 million.

+Fresneda made his debut for Sporting on 3 September, coming off the bench to replace Ricardo Esgaio on the final minutes of a 1–1 draw away at Braga, in the Primeira Liga.
+On 21 September, he made his debut on European competitions, replacing Geny Catamo on the 76th minute of a 2–1 victory away at Sturm Graz, in the UEFA Europa League.
+From November to February 2024, he was recovering from shoulder surgery.